Jswig/anderspoirel.net/content/posts/designing-with-dataclasses.md

 		s3_client.upload_file(filepath, s3_bucket, s3_key)
 ```

-The improvement in readability is more obvious if you use type hints.
-In
+The readability benefits are more obvious if you use type hints.
+Below, it is easy
-the next code listing, the shape of the argument to `_build_s3_headers` is obvious
-whereas in the version before that it required reading `_parse_headers`:
+the definition of `RecordingMetadata`

 ```python
 def upload_directory(directory: os.PathLike, s3_bucket: str):